treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/06-removing-duplicated-view-code.md

 @foreach (var comicBook in Model.Issues)

 Update the "Comic Books" and "Series Detail" views to use the partial view
-    Replace the comic books list markup in the "Comics/Index" view with a call to "Html.Partial"
+    Replace the Comic Books List markup in the "Comics/Index" view with a call to "Html.Partial"
         @Html.Partial("_ComicBooksList", Model)
-    Replace the comic books list markup in the "Series/Detail" view with a call to "Html.Partial"
+    Replace the Comic Books List markup in the "Series/Detail" view with a call to "Html.Partial"
         @Html.Partial("_ComicBooksList", Model.Issues)

+Pass in "controller" and "action" parameters?

 [Return to Introduction](README.md)